These docs track the main branch and may describe unreleased features. The stable documentation lives at docs.docker.com.

 Tool Description

-read_file Read the complete contents of a file
+read_file Read the contents of a file (whole file, or a line range of a text file)

 read_multiple_files Read several files in one call (more efficient than multiple read_file)